Bank-Builder/temporal_journey/deployment-demo/README.md

 4) Subscriptions on the canonical DB
 5) data changes to ms DB

-Types of DB changes accounted for
-- column change with data fix
-- adding new tables, and in turn adding new table to a publication -- Postgres subscriptions don't automatically sync new tables.
-Therefore we call `REFRESH subscription` on canonical side with callback `afterMigrate__refresh_subscription.sql`

 ```bash
 flyway -configFiles=microservicedb.conf -table=fica_schema_versions -sqlMigrationPrefix=V migrate
 flyway -configFiles=microservicedb.conf -table=fica_publications_versions -sqlMigrationPrefix=P migrate